 Traditionally, when a couple gets married, they merge their money along with their lives.
 For example, that may mean taking shared responsibility for paying bills or developing joint savings goals.
 It can also mean combining their paychecks or other recurring income, such as tax refunds and cash gifts from the wedding, into a single bank account.

-If you’re a newlywed, or in a long-term relationship, deciding how to manage your bank accounts should be a top priority.
-In this guide, you’ll learn what to consider when deciding whether or not to open a joint bank account, as well as the pros and cons of both options can help in making a decision.
+Whether you’re a newlywed or in a long-term relationship, deciding how to manage your bank accounts should be a top priority.
+In this guide, you’ll learn what to consider when deciding whether or not to open a joint bank account, as well as the pros and cons of all options can help in making a decision.

 Benefits of a Joint Bank Account

 Having one bank account offers a number of benefits.
 For example, sharing an account allows each spouse access to money when they need it.
 Joint bank accounts usually provide each account holder with a debit card, a checkbook and the ability to make deposits and withdraw funds.
 If your bank provides it, each of you would also have online access to account information and tools, which can simplify paying bills and other shared financial tasks.

 Some legal affairs are also streamlined with joint bank accounts.
 In the event that one spouse passes away, the other spouse will retain access to the funds in a joint account without having to refer to a will or go through the legal system to claim the money.
 This happens if the account has what is termed as a “right of survivorship,” and it depends on the account and state law.
 If the joint account does not have this designation, the share of the account belonging to the deceased owner will be distributed through their estate.